-When you are photographing a scene, roughly 80% of your mental energy should be spent worrying about the bottom third of the picture.
+When you are photographing a scene, roughly 80% of your mental energy should be spent thinking about the bottom third of the picture.
 An interesting foreground element is almost always what separates interesting photographs from mere snapshots.
 A couple of ways to do that are:

 - Find A Foreground Subject – Some common examples of this are flowers, interesting rocks, or old logs.
 If there is nothing like that available, look for patterns on the ground.
 Oftentimes these will be invisible to you, but will appear in the LCD or viewfinder, so you may have to look through the camera a lot to find one.

 - Get Low – The next thing you are going to need to do is get low to the ground when you take the picture.
 If you found an interesting foreground element, get right behind it.
 If you are using a pattern on the ground, hold the camera very low to exaggerate it.

 6. Getting Sharp Photos

 You may have noticed that in our settings above, there was nothing about shutter speed.
 That is because it often does not matter if you are on a tripod.
 But if you are hand-holding your camera, you will need to make sure you are using a fast enough shutter speed to avoid “camera shake.”
 That is the number one reason that most photos do not appear sharp.

 After that, check your focus.
 Make sure it is on the subject.
 If you photo is of a landscape view without a definite subject, you will typically want to focus on something about a third of the way into the picture.